• Skip to primary navigation

 • Shallot: A sliced shallot adds a nice sweetness to the dish.
 If you don’t have any on hand, you can use a small onion or the white and light green parts of a leek.

 • Your favorite Nom Nom Paleo Spice Blend: Any of my blends will work in this recipe—it just depends on what mood you’re in!
-(You can buy some from The Spice Lab or Amazon, or make your own because 3 out of the 4 blend recipes are in our green cookbook!)
+(You can buy some from The Spice Lab, Amazon, iHerb, or make your own because 3 out of the 4 blend recipes are in our green cookbook!)
 I love using my spice blends in place of salt because they add salinity along with flavor boosters, like mushroom powder, garlic, or spicy peppers.
 No Nom Nom Paleo spice blends on hand?
 You can use Diamond Crystal kosher salt and pepper—and sprinkle on some paprika or whatever you have on hand!

 • Extra virgin olive oil: Don’t skimp on the fat—it ensures even cooking and helps adhere the seasoning to the sheet pan ingredients.